DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include quantum algorithms, Markov Chains Monte Carlo algorithms and geometric deep learning.
+bio: My research interests include quantum algorithms, Markov Chains Monte Carlo algorithms and deep learning.

 # Interests to show in About widget
 interests:
   - Algorithms & Complexity
   - Deep Learning
-  - Quantum Computing
+  - Quantum Algorithms

 # Education to show in About widget
 education: